amsalgultom/peminjaman_buku/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## Configurasi Install Laravel Aplikasi Peminjaman Buku

+1. composer install
+2. php artisan key:generate
+3. config env
+4. php artisan migrate
+5. php artisan db:seed
+6. php artisan serve (run app)

+Laravel is a web application framework with expressive, elegant syntax.
+We believe development must be an enjoyable and creative experience to be truly fulfilling.
+Laravel takes the pain out of development by easing common tasks used in many web projects, such as:

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: